A special note

 by Busby Berkeley, Ziegfeld Girl would become an extravaganza

-of glitz and corn and music and melodrama!
-This is the movie that
+of glitz and corn and music and melodrama on a colossal scale.
+This is a movie that

 chorus boys, costumes, music, and all the trimmings, would cost